kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/http.md

 Default: -

+## Batch

-### persist_name (string, optional) {#httpoutput-persist_name}
+### batch-bytes (int, optional) {#batch-batch-bytes}

-If you receive the following error message during AxoSyslog startup, set the persist-name() option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
-Shutting down.` See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.
+Description: Sets the maximum size of payload in a batch.
+If the size of the messages reaches this value, syslog-ng OSE sends the batch to the destination even if the number of messages is less than the value of the batch-lines() option.
+Note that if the batch-timeout() option is enabled and the queue becomes empty, syslog-ng OSE flushes the messages only if batch-timeout() expires, or the batch reaches the limit set in batch-bytes().

 Default: -

-### log-fifo-size (int, optional) {#httpoutput-log-fifo-size}

-The number of messages that the output queue can store.

-Default: -

-### timeout (int, optional) {#httpoutput-timeout}

-Sets the maximum number of messages sent to the destination per second.
-Use this output-rate-limiting functionality only when using disk-buffer as well to avoid the risk of losing messages.
-Specifying 0 or a lower value sets the output limit to unlimited.

-Default: -

-### response-action (filter.RawArrowMap, optional) {#httpoutput-response-action}

-Specifies what AxoSyslog does with the log message, based on the response code received from the HTTP server.
-See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#response-action) for more information.

-Default: -

-## Batch

 ### batch-lines (int, optional) {#batch-batch-lines}

 Description: Specifies how many lines are flushed to a destination in one batch.
 The syslog-ng OSE application waits for this number of lines to accumulate and sends them off in a single batch.
 Increasing this number increases throughput as more messages are sent in a single batch, but also increases message latency.
 For example, if you set batch-lines() to 100, syslog-ng OSE waits for 100 messages.

-Default: -

-### batch-bytes (int, optional) {#batch-batch-bytes}

-Description: Sets the maximum size of payload in a batch.
-If the size of the messages reaches this value, syslog-ng OSE sends the batch to the destination even if the number of messages is less than the value of the batch-lines() option.
-Note that if the batch-timeout() option is enabled and the queue becomes empty, syslog-ng OSE flushes the messages only if batch-timeout() expires, or the batch reaches the limit set in batch-bytes().

 Default: -